Stocks rise, still on pace for worst month since March 2020

 NEW YORK (AP) — Stocks are rising Monday, trimming some of their worst monthly loss since the early days of the pandemic, as Wall Street closes a tumultous January wracked by worries that imminent interest-rate hikes will make everything in markets more challenging.

-The S&P 500 was 0.7% higher, as of 10:15 a.m.
-Eastern time, though nearly as many stocks within the index were falling as rising.
-It’s down 7% since setting a record exactly four weeks ago and is on track for a loss of 6.4% this month.
+The S&P 500 was 0.8% higher, as of 11 a.m.
+Eastern time.
+It’s nevertheless still down 6.8% since setting a record exactly four weeks ago and is on track for a loss of 6.3% this month.
 That would be its worst since falling 12.5% in March 2020, when it hit bottom after the pandemic suddenly shut down the global economy.

 Wall Street has shook this month as investors try to get ahead of a massive shift in markets, where the Federal Reserve is about to start withdrawing the tremendous stimulus it's pumped into the economy and markets.
 The wide expectation is for the Fed to begin raising interest rates in March, among other moves to make borrowing money less easy.

-But uncertainty about how sharply and how quickly the Fed will move has caused severe swings on Wall Street, not just day-to-day but also hour-to-hour.
-Early morning drops for stocks have quickly given way to sharp losses in the afternoon, and vice versa.
+But uncertainty about how sharply and how quickly the Fed will move has helped cause severe swings on Wall Street, not just day-to-day but also hour-to-hour.
+Morning drops for stocks have quickly given way to sharp losses in the afternoon, and vice versa.
 On Friday, a sudden upturn in the last hour of trading managed to keep the S&P 500 from logging its fourth weekly loss in a row.

 The month's heaviest losses have concentrated on parts of the stock market seen as the most expensive.
-Much of the focus has been on high-growth technology stocks, which were absolute stars of the pandemic amid expectations they’ll keep growing regardless of the economy.
-Tech stocks in the S&P 500 are down 7.8% this month, though they jumped 1.7% Monday.
+Much of the focus has been on high-growth technology stocks, which were absolute stars of the pandemic amid expectations they can grow regardless of the economy.
+Tech stocks in the S&P 500 are down 7.9% this month, though they jumped 1.6% Monday.

+Chipaker Nvidia rose 4.9% Monday, for example, though it remains down 18.5% for January.

 Any time the Fed raises rates, the stock market has historically had at least some difficulty adjusting.
 When bonds pay more in interest, investors feel less need to reach for stocks and other riskier investments in search of returns.
 This time, the Fed is also turning off what’s colloquially known as the “money printer” it’s been using to buy bonds to keep longer-term rates low, and it will likely soon remove some of those extra dollars sloshing around the economy.